 DG set Rating in kVA at a particular PF

-The diesel generator which we had assumed was of 1000kVA at 0.85PF.
-The relevance of PF in case of DG rating is as follows:
+The diesel generator which we had assumed was 1000kVA at 0.85PF.
+The relevance of PF in the case of DG rating is as follows:

-- To find mechanical power rating of a diesel engine for a particular diesel generator, first convert kVA to kW and thereafter kW to BHP.
+- To find the mechanical power rating of a diesel engine for a particular diesel generator, first, convert kVA to kW and thereafter kW to BHP.
 This can only be done if we assume a certain average Power Factor (PF) under which the DG set would operate.

-Now after understanding the DG set name plate rating parameter, let us come back to the question should we connect the Capacitor Banks in parallel to the loads conned to DG?
-Answer is YES, It is however, important to ensure that under actual operating conditions the kW loading and current loading should not be exceeded.
+Now after understanding the DG set nameplate rating parameter, let us come back to the question should we connect the Capacitor Banks in parallel to the loads conned to DG?
+The answer is YES, It is, however, important to ensure that under actual operating conditions the kW loading and current loading should not be exceeded.